 I really fancied a silky smooth hot chocolate this weekend.
-I have a trusty Nespresso Prodigio coffee machine, so thought I’d order some hot chocolate Nespresso pods.
+I have a trusty Nespresso Prodigio coffee machineand have egarly watched the release of the new Virtuo machine, so thought I’d order some hot chocolate Nespresso pods.
 Unfortunately, Nespresso have a barista range of chocolate flavoured coffee, but not an pure hot chocolate pod.
 This has really irked me.
 Why?
 Well, ever since I’ve developed a love for hot chocolate recently, I have wanted to try making one with hot chocolate pods.
 But ones from Nespresso don’t, as I say, exist.
 Whilst I know I could make a proper hot chocolate using the amazing Hotel Chocolat Velvetiser and their Classic Hot Chocolate Flakes which are stunningly beautiful.
 I wanted an instant, cost effective option in the form of a Nespresso compatible pod for easy use.

 What brands of hot chocolate Nespresso Pods are there to buy?